njiang8/EPB_editorial/README.md

 ### Coding Environment: Python 3.8 | BERTopic 0.16.0
 ## STEP 1
+Collect Data
 ## STEP 2
+Preprocessing (i.e. remove stop words and other meaningless words), then generate the word clouds for each decade.
 ## STEP 3
+Topic Modeling
 ## STEP 4
+Analysis of Topic Modeling Results